CARA-ch/ch-emed-epr/input/pagecontent/guidance_index.md

 - [Guidance: Datatypes](guidance_datatypes.html) for guidance on how to use datatypes, such as CodeableConcept.
 - [Guidance: Treatment](guidance_treatment.html) for guidance on how to use the Medication resource.
 - [Guidance: Compositions](guidance_compositions.html) for guidance on how to use the Composition resource.
+- [Comments / Notes](guidance_comments.html) for guidance on adding comments/notes to treatments, treatment instances and dispenses.
 - [Guidance: Others](guidance_others.html) for other guidances, such as the Patient body weight.